 P2 and P5 Types of PGM Image Files.
-The simplest file format for grayscale images is the PGM format.
-It has two subformats: i) one known as P2 that stores pixel values as the ASCII characters for the digits, delimited by spaces between consecutive pixel values; and ii) another known as P5 that writes the bytes without delimiters binary numbers from 0 to 255.
+The simplest file format for grayscale raw image data is the PGM format.
+It has multiple subformats that we are interested in: i) P2 that stores pixel values as the ASCII characters for the digits, delimited by spaces between consecutive pixel values; and ii) another known as P5 that writes the bytes without delimiters as binary numbers from 0 to 255.